-Over the last few months our people have done extraordinary things.
-From making departure arrangements out of China for more than 20 expatriate employees along with their family members, to working until the early hours to help stranded travellers return home, the list is endless.
+Over the last few weeks our people have done extraordinary things.
+From getting 20 school children home from Morocco and 15 miners back from Guyana within hours of borders closing, to working until the early hours to help stranded travellers return home, the list is endless.
 As an organisation, we’re incredibly proud of the hard work and tenacity of our people to make the impossible, possible for our clients.

 Those who have had to stand down are demonstrating exceptional understanding of the need to take these steps in order to protect our business in the long term.
 Those who remain are working even harder with fewer people to continue supporting our customers.
 At a local, regional and country level, the focus is on collaboration, communication and visibility.
 Leadership teams continue to support our people mentally and physically whether furloughed or still actively working, throughout the coming weeks and months.

 As the world waits for the curve to flatten, a lot of hope remains within our organisation.
 In between helping stranded travellers return home and navigating the ‘new normal’ to support essential industries such as mining and manufacturing, our people are using the time to upskill and prepare for a post-COVID world.
 They’re further expanding their travel knowledge, connecting with clients, writing travel blogs and spending time with each other (over Zoom of course!).
 Despite the challenging circumstances, the ownership, egalitarianism and entrepreneurial flair that form the cornerstone of our parent company, Flight Centre Travel Group, continues to shine through.